U.S. charges former heavyweight boxer with trafficking over $1 billion worth of cocaine

 Gogic is accused of orchestrating the operation by coordinating with crew members, Colombian traffickers and European dockworkers.

-After the massive bust in Philadelphia in 2019, U.S. Attorney William McSwain wrote on Twitter: "This is one of the largest drug seizures in United States history.
+After the massive bust in Philadelphia in 2019, U.S. Attorney William McSwain tweeted: "This is one of the largest drug seizures in United States history.
 This amount of cocaine could kill millions — MILLIONS — of people."

 According to online boxing records, the 6 foot 5 inch, 250-pound Gogic competed from 2001 to 2012, winning 21 fights and losing four.